j9t/little-books/manuscript/website-quality-control.md

 The first technical item to watch out and test for is maintainability.
 Maintainability?
 Yes, our ability to efficiently make changes to our design and code.
 This degree, this efficiency, makes for one of the most crucial aspects of web development—and at the same time it’s regularly among the most neglected ones.

 What is maintainability, what does this ability and efficiency refer to?
-That is a valid question given that many long years of neglect have yielded little documentation and few best practices pertaining to maintainability and maintenance. [“One cannot not maintain”](https://meiert.com/en/blog/law-of-maintainability/)—that is the “law” I’ve coined in despair.
+That’s a valid question given that many long years of neglect have yielded little documentation and few best practices pertaining to maintainability and maintenance. [“One cannot not maintain”](https://meiert.com/en/blog/law-of-maintainability/)—that’s the “law” I’ve coined in despair.
 One cannot not maintain originates in the fact that anything we produce must at some point be dealt with again, whether by us or by others.

 As for tools, we’re in need of more of them: